pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-23-charlotteville.md

 image: "IMG_7398.JPG"
 author: "Pieter Jan"
 gpx: ""
-summary: "We clear in into Tobago and explore the offbeat village of Charlotteville."
+summary: "Vite & Rêves clears in into Tobago and the crew explore the offbeat village of Charlotteville."
 ---

 `At: Charlotteville, Tobago`